GM-Script-Writer-62850/Ubuntu-Mainline-Kernel-Updater/README.md

 Step 4: Check for kernel update (If you would like a release canidate kerenl remove <code>-no-rc</code> from this command)
 <pre><code>KernelUpdateChecker -no-rc</code></pre>

-Step 5: Install the new kerenl (That is the reason you are here right?)
+Step 5: Install the new kernel (That is the reason you are here right?)
 <pre><code>/tmp/kernel-update</code></pre>
 </blockquote>
 <hr>